 Conclusions Are Still Hazy

 To date, there do not appear to be significant studies pointing to marijuana use as the cause of increased risk for heart-related illnesses.
 Cardiac deaths have occurred after use of marijuana in persons who were seemingly healthy barring other risk factors such as obesity or a pre-existing condition.
 However, there have also been sudden cardiac deaths of other seemingly healthy individuals when there was no evidence of marijuana use.

 As stated earlier, always use common sense when you are considering what to put into your body.

 - If you feel it is a risk to smoke or ingest marijuana – don’t do it.

 - If you know you have an existing heart condition, weigh the risk factors of smoking ANY substance, as smoking anything can play a part in contributing to pulmonary and circulatory issues.
 Any time we trust our bodies to substances we are unfamiliar with, we take a risk.

 - Learn as many facts as you can before making a decision, especially if you are considering marijuana use for medicinal purposes.
 Talk it over with your physician and get their input.

-As more states legalize marijuana products, it can reasonably be expected there will be increasing opportunity for research to take place.
-There are many unknowns which could be further illuminated so any associated risks are better understood, and people are equipped to make informed decisions about their health and recreation.
+As more states legalize marijuana products, it can reasonably be expected there will be increasing opportunities for research to take place.
+There are many unknowns which could be further illuminated, so any associated risks are better understood, and people are equipped to make informed decisions about their health and recreation.

 The topics covered in this article are by no means meant to convey medical diagnosis, advice or treatment options.
 The author is not a doctor of medicine, but a researcher.
 Any opinions expressed are hers alone.